Political Impact on British Furniture Design During the Regency Period

 For Britain, the culmination of the Napoleonic era was his defeat at Waterloo in 1815 as well as several other defeats and minor skirmishes across Europe.
 Post Napoleonic Europe with full trade resumed quickly and saw the British Royal coffers burgeoning once again.

 To establish a furniture style for the period in England, it was not going to be inspired by the French and it is worth noting that similarities in the style were more due to a common source, i.e. ancient Roman and Greek architecture, not French interpretations of it.
 Even though the early period certainly drew inspiration as seen in the work of John McLean, which also drew upon the great English cabinet makers of the 18th century including Thomas Chippendale.

-The Regency style developed in two strands on the one hand it was post Georgian and highly classical as the grand architectural redevelopment of popular English cities and Spa towns still stand today, famously, London, Bath, Cheltenham, Buxton, Royal Tunbridge Wells, Brighton and on the other hand a new experimentation with exotic styles like from far beyond France and Europe in the Far East, India and China.
+The Regency style developed in two strands, on the one hand, it was post Georgian and highly classical as the grand architectural redevelopment of popular English cities and Spa towns still stand today, famously, London, Bath, Cheltenham, Buxton, Royal Tunbridge Wells, Brighton and on the other hand, new experimentation with exotic styles like from far beyond France and Europe in the Far East, India and China.
 John Nash was employed by the Prince Regent to create the plans and oversee the grand projects of both the imposing classical Royal Crescents in Regents Park and by contrast the exotic Royal Pavilion in Brighton.

 Nicholas Wells Antiques maintains a strong collection of Late Georgian Regency period furniture.
 Some examples are highlighted below.